• Skip to main content

 Why should we strengthen the Sacral Chakra?

-In Tim’s own words, “the Second Chakra can embrace all those things that make the sensual world wonderful and meaningful.
+In Tim’s own words, “The Second Chakra can embrace all those things that make the sensual world wonderful and meaningful.
 We are living in bodies for only so long, so why not claim them and enjoy them as much as possible?”

 What if I Don’t Connect with Chakra Work?